transcom/mymove/docs/data/tspp-data-creation.md

 Similar to TDLs,
 there may be missing TSPs.
-Currently, we're not using any of this TSP data for production moves, but we have to satisfie the foreign key constraints for the TSPP data.
+Currently, we're not using any of this TSP data for production moves, but we have to satisfy the foreign key constraints for the TSPP data.

 Check for missing TSP IDs: